 Mary Cassatt accepted Degas’ invitation with enthusiasm.
 She felt comfortable with the Impressionists, often meeting with them privately and at exhibitions.
 She also hoped for bigger commercial success selling paintings to the sophisticated Parisians who preferred the avant-garde.

-“At last, I could work with total independence, without worrying about the opinion of a jury.
-I started living.”Mary Cassat on joining the Impressionists.
-Irish Times.
+At last, I could work with total independence, without worrying about the opinion of a jury.
+I started living.

 Cassatt’s father still didn’t want to pay for her studio and art supplies.
 Therefore, afraid of having to paint “potboilers,” she started working on quality paintings for the next Impressionist exhibition.
-Three of her most accomplished works from 1878 were Portrait of the Artist (self-portrait), Little Girl in a Blue Armchair, and Reading Le Figaro (portrait of her mother).
+Three of her most accomplished works from 1878 were Portrait of the Artist (Self-portrait), Little Girl in a Blue Armchair, and Reading Le Figaro (portrait of her mother).

 In 1886, Cassatt provided two paintings for the first Impressionist exhibition in the United States, organized by art dealer Paul Durand-Ruel.
 She also served as an advisor to several major art collectors and stipulated that they eventually donate their purchases to American art museums.
 For example, her friend Louisine Elder, who married Harry Havemeyer, was collecting the Impressionists under Cassatt’s advisory.
-Much of her vast collection is now in the Metropolitan Museum of Art in the New York City.
+Much of her vast collection is now in the Metropolitan Museum of Art in New York City.

 Cassatt also became a role model for young American artists.
 Among them was Lucy A. Bacon, whom she introduced to Camille Pissarro.
 Even though the Impressionist group disbanded, Cassatt still had contact with some of the members, including Auguste Renoir, Claude Monet, and Pissarro.